 No specimens (biological or physical) may be collected unless specifically authorized on your Scientific Research and Collecting permit.

 All specimens collected on Acadia National Park are property of the NPS, as dictated by federal regulation.
 After the study is completed, the specimens collected must come to Acadia National Park to finalize their accessioning and cataloging.
-If you would like to request that the specimens be lent to another repository, please contact the Chief of Resource Management for the loan paperwork.
+If you would like to request that the specimens be lent to another repository, please contact the Museum Curator for the loan paperwork.
 Regardless, the specimens must come to Acadia National Park prior to being loaned.

 Artifacts, Archaeological Sites, and Rare, Threatened, or Endangered Species